Frederick R. McManus: Associations and ecumenism

 Msgr.
 McManus served as president of the Liturgical Conference from 1959–62 and 1964-65.
 He was key in establishing the Federation of Diocesan Commissions (FDLC) in 1968.
 He was a member of the International Commission on English in the Liturgy (ICEL) from its inception in 1963 throughout decades of translation.
 He helped promote dialogue between the Roman Catholic and Orthodox Churches.
 He consulted for the Secretariat for Promoting Christian Unity, was a member of the Catholic-Orthodox Bilateral Commission and served on the International Joint Commission for Catholic-Orthodox Theological Dialogue.

 Death

-He died in Boston, Massachusetts on November 27, 2005, at age 82.
+McManus died in Boston, Massachusetts on November 27, 2005, at age 82.